 Put-in-Bay News May 2012

 Put In Bay News reports that The first “reality TV show,” the Great Food Truck Race, will be coming to Put in Bay the first week and the second weekend of June to film an episode.
 The program is one of the series on the Food Network and involves competitors who visit various locations, primarily cities, around the country.
-Each week one of the competitors is eliminated, and the winner of the two competitors left in the final episode walks off with a big cash prize.
+Each week one of the competitors is eliminated, and the winner of the two competitors who are left in the final episode walks off with a big cash prize.
 The winner of the second season walked off with a $100,000 prize, so things are a bit serious for the competitors.

 The goal of each episode is for the trucks to win by having the highest sales total.
 The food truck that makes the least money is eliminated and must return home while the remaining trucks advance to the next city.
 As part of the competition, the food truck contestants must create a menu and find a location to sell their goods.
 It takes a lot of people to make a program like this tick, so look for cameras, crew, and participants during the days they are on the island filming.